martyn82/handbook/docs/_pages/tactics/reliability/detection/ping-echo.md

 top: tactics
 parent: tactics-reliability-detection
 grandparent: tactics-reliability
+excerpt: One component issues a ping and expects to receive back an echo within a predefined time from the component under scrutiny.
 ---

 One component issues a ping and expects to receive back an echo within a predefined time from the component under scrutiny.